SAP-samples/teched2025-AI164/exercises/ex2/README.md

 ## <a name="summary"></a>Summary

-You have successfully run the Joule Booster and installed Joule into your subaccount.
-The booster has configured all necessary services, created the required space, and set up Joule for use.
-You can now access Joule through your BTP subaccount and begin exploring its AI capabilities.
+You have successfully run the Joule Booster and installed Joule into your Subaccount.
+The Booster has configured all necessary services, created the required Space, and set up Joule for use.
+You can now access Joule through your BTP Subaccount and begin exploring its AI capabilities.

 Now that you have created the instance of the Joule Service, you are ready to go ahead to start the setup of Document Grounding in Exercise 3.
 Continue to - [Exercise 3 - Setup Document Grounding](../ex3/README.md)